 Action: Control invasive predators

 Introduced predators such as rats, feral cats and snakes can threaten bat populations.
-The brown tree snake Boiga irregularis which invaded Guam in the 1950s, was responsible for the extermination of two bat species.
-Eradication programmes have been successful, for example with rats Rattus spp. on the San Jorge Islands, Mexico (Donlan et al. 2003) but we found no evidence for the subsequent effects on local bat populations.
+For example, the brown tree snake Boiga irregularis which invaded Guam in the 1950s, was responsible for the extermination of two bat species.

 A replicated, before-and-after study in 1993–2015 in a rainforest in Eglinton Valley, New Zealand (O'Donnell et al 2017) found that ship rat Rattus rattus control resulted in increased survival probabilities of female bats within three long-tailed bat Chalinolobus tuberculatus colonies.
 Average annual survival probabilities for both adult and juvenile female bats were higher in years with rat control (adult female: 0.82; juvenile female: 0.76) than without (adult female: 0.55; juvenile female: 0.55).
 Population trends were positive for all three bat colonies when rats were controlled, and negative for when rats were not controlled (data reported as statistical model results).
 Rats within the roosting ranges of all three bat colonies were poisoned using bait stations in 2006–2009 following high beech Nothofagaceae spp. seedfall and an increase in numbers.
 Bats were captured annually during the breeding season over 22 summers in 1993–2015 (average 6–8 captures/colony/year).
 Mark-recapture data were used to calculate survival probabilities.